brack3t/Djrill/README.rst

 .. image:: https://secure.travis-ci.org/brack3t/Djrill.png?branch=master
         :target: https://travis-ci.org/brack3t/Djrill

-Djrill is an email backend and new message class for Django users that want to take advantage of the Mandrill_ transactional email service from MailChimp_.
+Djrill is an email backend for Django users who want to take advantage of the Mandrill_ transactional email service from MailChimp_.

 An optional Django admin interface is included.
 The admin interface allows you to:

 * Check the status of your Mandrill API connection.
-* See stats on email tags and urls.
+* See stats on email senders, tags and urls.

 Djrill is made available under the BSD license.